 Movavi Video Converter is available for both MacOS and Windows.

 Price: A one-year license for one PC costs $54.95, or you can go for a lifetime plan at $69.95.
-For $99.95 you get lifetime access to a larger suite of products, including the video converter, a screen recorder, and a video editor.
+For $99.95, you get lifetime access to a larger suite of products, including the video converter, a screen recorder, and a video editor.

 Pros:

-• Quality output
+- Quality output

-• High-speed conversions
+- High-speed conversions

-• Clean, modern design
+- Clean, modern design

-• Plenty of preset profiles
+- Plenty of preset profiles

-• No upsells or ads
+- No upsells or ads

 Cons:

-• Pricey compared to competitors
+- Pricey compared to competitors

-• No free version (trial only)
+- No free version (trial only)

 9. Any Video Converter

 Any Video Converter (AVC) offers two completely separate pieces of software: one free and the other paid.
-This is a bit different to most freemium software where you upgrade to the paid version (AVC Pro) within the free software.
+This is a bit different from most freemium software, where you upgrade to the paid version (AVC Pro) within the free software.
 There is a bit of a learning curve to using AVC compared with some others on the list, as some options and settings can be difficult to find at first.
 Note that this is only compatible with Mac OS X 10.7 and later.

 The free AVC application provides decent quality output and okay speeds.
 More than 150 preset profiles are available, along with a suite of editing tools.
-This version supports over a dozen output formats including AVI, MOV, MP3, and MP4.
+This version supports over a dozen output formats, including AVI, MOV, MP3, and MP4.
 Plus, 4K output is possible, which is rare for free software.

 AVC advertises its software as ad-free but we did see some ads during installation of the free application.
 Plus, we received prompts to allow the installation of additional pieces of software.
 These are easy to reject and it’s recommended you do so as there have been reports of a browser hijacker being bundled in with the additional installs.
 While this relatively harmless malware just alters your browser’s homepage, it’s probably not something you want to install if you don’t have to.